Lookback Archive / F&O Studies

 PCR and IV Crush Dynamics: The Anatomy of a Repricing

-The IV crush that followed on October 30 was equally instructive.
-The Nifty opened at 23,920, marginally below the previous day’s close, and spent the session consolidating in a 120-point range.
-The India VIX dropped from 22.4 to 18.6, a decline of nearly 17 percent in a single session.
-The October 30 expiry options, which had traded at an IV of 28.6 percent the previous day, settled with an IV of essentially zero as they expired.
-The November options saw their IV decline from 22.4 percent to 19.8 percent.
-This IV crush rewarded option sellers who had the capital and risk management discipline to sell premium during the peak of the panic.
-For option buyers who had chased the momentum on October 29, the IV crush meant that even correctly directional put positions lost value as the volatility premium evaporated.
+The crush followed on October 30.
+Nifty opened 23,920 and consolidated in a 120-point range.
+India VIX dropped from 22.4 to 18.6, down nearly 17 percent in a session.
+October 30 IV decayed to essentially zero at expiry; November IV slid from 22.4 percent to 19.8 percent.
+Sellers who had the capital to write during the panic peak were paid.
+Buyers who chased on October 29 lost on directional puts as the volatility premium evaporated.

 FII Versus Retail Positioning: The Divergence That Foretold the Move

-The futures and options positioning data released by the exchanges each evening provides a window into the divergent behaviour of institutional and retail participants.
-In the weeks leading up to October 29, that divergence had widened to an extreme that warranted attention.
-Foreign institutional investors, who had been net sellers of Indian equities throughout October to the tune of Rs 18,400 crore in the cash market, had simultaneously built a significant short position in index futures.
-As of October 25, FIIs held a net short position of 1.42 lakh contracts in Nifty futures, the largest net short position since June 2025.
-In Bank Nifty futures, the net short position stood at 38,000 contracts.
+The institution-retail split had widened to an extreme that telegraphed the move.
+FIIs were net sellers of Indian equities through October to the tune of Rs 18,400 crore in cash, and ran a net short of 1.42 lakh contracts in Nifty futures as of October 25, the largest since June 2025.
+Bank Nifty net short stood at 38,000 contracts.

 What the Charts Revealed: A Multi-Timeframe Dissection